Part VIII

 The Serene Center: The Eye of the Storm

-It is the decision to move slower than the chaos around you.
+It is the decision to move slower than the chaos around you—and to let that slowness give you traction.

 Sacred Inclusion: Ending the Inner War

-The war begins to end when you stop fighting your demons.
+The inner war begins to end when nothing in you has to be exiled.

 The embodied Dragon knows that the Shadow can become fuel for the light.
 The fear you feel is the raw material of your courage.
 The grief you carry is the density of your love.